-Brake failure, a blown tire?
-Search for clues in SUV wreck
+Investigators search for clues in SUV wreck; 8 in Washington family presumed dead

 - Bones discovered on Pacific island belong to Amelia Earhart, new forensic analysis shows VIEW

-Allman appealed to anyone who might have seen the family of eight to come forward.
-Three other children are missing and presumed dead.
+Accident-reconstruction experts said investigators would look at road conditions along with such possibilities as brake failure or a blown tire.
+The sheriff appealed to anyone who might have seen the family of eight to come forward.

-The wreck was discovered by a passing motorist Monday afternoon.
-The women, both 38, were found dead inside the SUV, while three of their children — Markis Hart, 19, Jeremiah Hart, 14, and Abigail Hart, 14 — were discovered outside the vehicle.

-A team on Thursday continued to search the rugged coastline for the three other children, also believed to have been in the SUV: Hannah Hart, 16, Sierra Hart, 12, and Devonte.

-The brood was known as the Hart Tribe, a multiracial family of two women and six children who grew their own food, took spontaneous road trips to camp and hike, and traveled to festivals and other events, offering free hugs and promoting unity.
+The brood was known as the Hart Tribe, a multiracial family of two women — Sarah and Jennifer Hart — and six adopted children who took spontaneous road trips to camp and hike and traveled to festivals and other events, offering free hugs and promoting unity.

-One of the children, Devonte Hart, drew national attention after the black youngster was photographed in tears, hugging a white police officer during a 2014 protest in Portland, Oregon, over the deadly police shooting of a black man in Ferguson, Missouri.
+One of the children, Devonte Hart, drew national attention when the black youngster was photographed hugging a white police officer during a 2014 protest in Portland, Oregon, over the deadly police shooting of a black man in Ferguson, Missouri.
 Devonte was holding a “Free Hugs” sign.

-Experts say accident reconstruction experts will have information to work with as they study how fast the car was going and other factors.

-That model of Yukon was also presumably equipped with a black box recorder that would show its speed and use of the brakes, said Marcus Mazza, an engineer and accident-reconstruction expert with Lancaster, Pennsylvania-based Robson Forensic.
+The wreck was discovered by a passing motorist Monday afternoon, three days after social service authorities opened an investigation that was apparently prompted by a neighbor’s complaint that the children were being deprived of food.

+A state caseworker went to the Harts’ house in Woodland, Washington, on March 23 but didn’t find anyone home, state officials said.
+The agency had no prior history with the family, said Norah West, a spokeswoman with the Department of Social and Health Services.

 Well before the wreck, Sarah Hart pleaded guilty in 2011 to a domestic assault charge in Douglas County, Minnesota, telling authorities “she let her anger get out of control” while spanking her 6-year-old adoptive daughter, court records show.